Presented below are answers to a number of frequently asked questions (FAQs) about building permits.

 Do I Need a Building Permit for a Swimming Pool?

-A swimming pool enclosure permit must be obtained from By-Law Services for above-ground or in-ground swimming pools that have a water depth greater than 0.5 metres.
+A swimming pool enclosure permit must be obtained from Enforcement Services for above-ground or in-ground swimming pools that have a water depth greater than 0.5 metres.

 Learn more about swimming pool enclosure requirements.